 Fall Foliage in Delaware

 Fall in Delaware is a time when the beauty of nature seems to shine new ways.
-By the lush wooded hills of Northern Delaware, you’ll see the sharp relief of crimson and gold leaves shimmering against the crystal blue skies.
+By the lush wooded hills of Northern Delaware, you’ll see the stark contrast of crimson and gold leaves against the crystal blue skies.
 Farther south along the breezy stretches of coast, the days edge slowly away from summer’s warm embrace, and slip into a gentler, softer beauty.

-It’s a time of glorious, crisp weather.
-And it is an ideal chance to savor those mild, lazy days of fall.
-It’s also a perfect time for day-trippers and weekend travelers to hop in their cars and explore some of the state’s best autumn drives.
+It’s a time of glorious, crisp weather making it a perfect time of year for day-trippers and weekend travelers to hop in their cars and explore some of the state’s best autumn drives.
 The latest forecast says Delaware is in store for a great fall foliage season, thanks to favorable spring and summer weather conditions in the Northeast.
-Peak fall colors are expected to be on display from mid-October to early November.
+Peak fall colors are expected to be on display from late-October to early November.

 Here are some of Delaware’s top spots for fall foliage.
 And remember, they’re also great places to visit any time of year!